wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part8.md

 We are experimenting and fine tuning our variable and CD templates and therefore it would be overzealous to include them in entirety.

-As mentioned the variable template is a list of key:value pairs to define configuration for the associated deployment jobs and environments.
+As mentioned, the variable template is a list of key:value pairs to define configuration for the associated deployment jobs and environments.

 > SAMPLE: Variable template extract